NIAAA Conference Grants (R13/U13)

 NIAAA supports conferences, symposia and workshops focusing on alcohol-research related topics.
-Conference grants using the R13/U13 mechanism must be submitted electronically in response to the active funding opportunity announcement (FOA).
+Conference grants using the R13/U13 mechanism must be submitted electronically in response to active parent R13 notice of funding opportunity (PA 21 151).

 Due to budgetary constraints, NIAAA places its highest priority on providing funds for the travel of US residents that include graduate students, postdoctoral fellows, and/or newly appointed non-NIH funded faculty members to participate in meetings.
 NIAAA also supports the travel expenses for women, participants with disability and those who are under-represented in science and medical fields.
 Their participation in the program must be described in detail in the application.